 If you have been searching for changes that have been made to the National Electrical Code 2017 handbook, look no further.
 Listed below are the top ten major NEC changes that we have found to help increase the safety of all electrical installations.
-Yes, there are more than ten changes, but here are some important codes from the NEC 2017 code book to pay attention to.
+Yes, there are more than ten changes made to the electrical code, but here are some important codes from the 2017 NEC handbook to pay attention to.

-This code has also been put in to the NEC handbook to add protection when installing single-phase receptacles.
+This code for a GFCI has also been put in to the NEC handbook to add protection when installing single-phase receptacles.
 This is important for life safety, so please pay attention!

 Labels are now required when it comes to specific arc flash information that you need to consider and mark properly.